Coduhuey/ChatGPT-Prompt-Plugin-For-Obsidian/README.md

 ![SettingsExample](SettingsExample.png)

-You can assign multiple by seperating each with commas, just make sure the tag and template you want are in the same order (No spaces between the commas!):
+You can assign multiple (tag + template pairs) by seperating each with commas.
+Just make sure the tag and template you want associated with each other are in the same order (And no spaces between the commas!):

 ![MultipleTags](MultipleTags.png)